zabulus/core/doc/sql.extensions/README.builtin_functions.txt

     UUID_TO_CHAR( <string> )

 Notes:
     If you have not used this function before, its usage is discouraged.
-UUID_TO_CHAR2 superseds it.
+UUID_TO_CHAR2 supersedes it.

 Example:
     select uuid_to_char(gen_uuid()) from rdb$database;